upadhyaypranjal/FPGA-based-Multi-Protocol-Analyzer-Sniffer/README.md

 | D6 (GPIO12) | F14             | `spi_mon_miso` |
 | GND         | GND             | Common Ground  |

 > **Note:** These pin assignments were used during development and validation of this example on the Shrike Lite platform.
-The monitored signals can be mapped to different FPGA pins if desired by updating the FPGA design and firmware accordingly.
+The monitored signals can be mapped to different FPGA pins if desired by updating the FPGA I/O Planner in GCSH and firmware accordingly.

 The ESP8266 was used only as a traffic generator for testing.
 Any device generating UART, I²C, or SPI traffic can be monitored by the analyzer.